HealthRex/CDSS/scripts/DevWorkshop/ReadMe.Git.BasicVersionControl.txt

 Visualization of Git version control commands. https://twitter.com/MJAlwajeeh/status/984177298076262401?s=20

+See CDSS/scripts/DevWorkshop/GithubWorkshop for additional examples.
+Otherwise, quick test commands here:

 # Get a copy/clone of the code repository to work with
 	git clone https://github.com/HealthRex/CDSS.git

+# Pull any latest updates or changes from the master online repository to your local copy
+	git pull

 # Identify yourself to the GitHub repository
 	git config --global user.email "yourGitHubEmail"